yjzhang3/ABM_COVID/README.md

 An agent-based model for COVID 19 transmission to test the optimal social distancing requirements (note: this is developed by a novice who has no previous experiences with ABM.
 Please stay tuned for error checking and more updates)

-Formal solution to the Tracking Coronavirus sponsored by The New York Academy of Sciences: https://www.nyas.org/challenges/tracking-coronavirus/
+This is part of the formal solution to the online challgenge "Tracking Coronavirus" sponsored by The New York Academy of Sciences: https://www.nyas.org/challenges/tracking-coronavirus/

 Developed using Mesa https://mesa.readthedocs.io/en/master/ Minimum requirement is Python 3+.